aholinch/jollama/README.md

 # Test UI
 There is a simple chat user interface written in Swing.
 Just run the testui.sh or testui.bat script after compiling the code.
 The UI has a list of available models.
 Enter a prompt and click generate.
 The response will stream back from the model.

+# JSON Format
+As of version 0.5.x Ollama supports a JSON format object to geerate structured output.
+Pass the format as a String parameter generateResponse() and Ollama will enforce it.
+Newer models do better with it, but even older ones tend to comply.
+See their [blog post](https://ollama.com/blog/structured-outputs).